ukhsa-collaboration/standards-api/README.md

 ## How to Use to Rules with your API

-Spectral is a linter that checks your OpenAPI specifications to ensure guidelines and best practices are adhered to.
-To use the rules from this repository:

 ### Install Spectral

+[Spectral](https://docs.stoplight.io/docs/spectral) is a flexible JSON/YAML linter for creating automated style guides, with baked in support for OpenAPI (v3.1, v3.0, and v2.0), Arazzo v1.0, as well as AsyncAPI v2.x.

 Install Spectral globally or as a dev dependency.